domi04/Lexoffice-API/README.md

-# Python Wrapper for the Lexoffice Public API
+# Lexoffice Python API

-This library is a wrapper around the official public API of Lexoffice.
-Currently only the upload of invoices is supported as I need this for an automation but maybe I will add other functionality of the API.
-If you're interested in that or need other parts of the API, feel free to open an issue or create a pull request
+This repository contains a Python library for interacting with the lexoffice API.
+It enables the automation of tasks and the integration of lexoffice into your own Python projects.

+## Current range of functions
+Currently this library only supports uploading invoices as this was required for a specific project.
+More features may be added in future updates.

+## How to use
+To upload an invoice, use the upload_invoice function in the api.py file.

+## Contribute
+Contributions are always welcome.
+If you would like to add features that are not currently supported, please do not hesitate to create a pull request.

+## License
+This project is licensed under the license specified in the LICENSE file.